GSA-TTS/identity-handbook/_articles/onboarding.md

 - Watch a [login.gov security overview](https://drive.google.com/file/d/1ZR4uin3dJZmq7nOvgROcv95_mcRPmx0n/view?usp=sharing)
 - Review the [Login.gov org chart](https://docs.google.com/spreadsheets/d/1tiTR2ohdl0NIsrF4gJjNipEZ0z0oq1pOFWYjHg8Tbi0/edit#gid=0)
 - Review the [login.gov Design System](https://design.login.gov/)
-- Complete [GSA OLU](https://insite.gsa.gov/topics/training-and-development/online-university-olu?term=olu) IT Security Awareness Training, including accepting the GSA IT Rules of Behavior, which is required before we can give you access to any login.gov systems.
+- Complete [GSA OLU](https://insite.gsa.gov/topics/training-and-development/online-university-olu?term=olu) IT Security Awareness Training, including accepting the GSA IT Rules of Behavior, which is required before we can give you access to any Login.gov systems.
 If you joined GSA more than two months ago, you’ve already completed this task.
-(Detailees must complete similar organization driven training and provide as proof to login.gov team members)
+(Detailees must complete similar organization driven training and provide as proof to Login.gov team members)
 - Schedule virtual tea/coffee meetings with your team lead, other members of your team, and anyone else!
 Tea is just a short (~20 min) one-on-one video meeting with the purpose of getting to know each other.
 - Once you've been added to Slack:
   - Make sure your account is set up [like this](https://handbook.tts.gsa.gov/slack/).
   - Make sure to join `#login`, the main announcement channel for our team
   - Contractors with full Slack access should add the word "contractor" to their Slack profile for the benefit of the wider TTS audience.
 - Make sure your GitHub account is set up [like this](https://handbook.tts.gsa.gov/github/#setup).
-- Add the following email address to your Google Calendar to see the login.gov Shared Calendar: `gsa.gov_6ovul6pcsmgd40o8pqn7qmge5g@group.calendar.google.com`
+- Add the following email address to your Google Calendar to see the Login.gov Shared Calendar: `gsa.gov_6ovul6pcsmgd40o8pqn7qmge5g@group.calendar.google.com`
 - Add yourself to the [`team.yml`](https://github.com/18F/identity-private/blob/main/team/team.yml) file
 - Request access to relevant Google Groups, [the handbook has a list of active groups](https://login-handbook.app.cloud.gov/articles/email.html#internal-team-lists)
 - Add a signature to your GSA email account like this: